 Step 3: Determine How Competitive Your Niche Keyword Phrases Are

 Finally, you'll need to analyze how competitive each keyword phrase is—in other words, evaluable the relative difficulty of ranking for each niche keyword.
-Read our guide on competitive query analysis for help with this process.
+Unfortunately, relative "competiton" alone isn't enough to conduct this sort of analysis.

-So My Keyword Research for My Niche Site Is All Set Now?
+So Keyword Research for My Niche Site Is All Set Now?

 Not quite.
 Don't let your niche keyword research efforts come to a dead stop at step three.
 Successful keyword targeting requires constant monitoring and tweaking.